-- ile a complaint.
+and it reads: - file a complaint or a grievance.
 If you have concerns about quality of care or service you received or other issues, you may submit a complaint in person, by phone (404) 616-3500, or in writing to the Patient & Family Experience Department.

 Grady expects you to do the following…

 - Give us correct and complete information about who you are, your health (past and current), insurance, and Advanced Directives.

 - Tell us about any cultural, ethnic, dietary, religious, or spiritual beliefs/practices that may affect your care.